enfabrica/enkit/scripts/gee.md

   exist.
 The new branch is a child of the current branch.
 * "-m" causes gee to create a new branch if the specified branch doesn't exist.
 The new branch is a child of the master (or main) branch.
+* "-B <parent>" causes gee to create a new branch if the specified branch doesn't exist.
+The new branch is a child of the specified parent branch.

 If only "<branch>" is specified, "gcd" will change directory to the same relative directory in another branch.
 If "<branch>/<path>" is specified,